aradi/fypp/docs/fypp.rst

 Features
 ========

 Below you find a summary over Fypps main features.
-Each of them is described in more detail in individual sections further down.
+Each of them is described more in detail in the individual sections further down.

 * Definition and evaluation of preprocessor variables::